Hardanger Musikkfest

 Hardanger Musikkfest or The Hardanger Music Festival is an annual music festival.
 In November 2021, media wrote that it is scheduled for later that month.

 Previously it had been held every Pentecost since 1996.
-In June, Hardanger Musikkfest arranges about 40 concerts over five days in the Hardanger municipalities Ullensvang, Odda, Eidfjord and Jondal (5.-10. juni 2019).
+In June, Hardanger Musikkfest arranges about 40 concerts over five days in Hardanger, specifically in Ullensvang Municipality and Eidfjord Municipality.

 The festival program mainly comprises Chamber music and Contemporary folke music from Hardanger and Norway in general.
-At the Hardanger conference in Ulvik it was announced byTora Augestad that 'Hiking' will be the theme of the festival in 2019.
+At the Hardanger conference in Ulvik Municipality it was announced byTora Augestad that 'Hiking' will be the theme of the festival in 2019.

 The main base at the Hardanger Music Festival is in Lofthus in Ullensvang, the largest venues are Fjordahallen in Kinsarvik and Kraftkatedalen in Tyssedal.